NthTensor/internet_place/content/content/becoming_a_contributor.md

 date = "2025-04-09"
 +++

+> Would you tell me, please, which way I ought to go from here? </br>
+> That depends a good deal on where you want to get to.

 Any healthy community project attracts a crowd of people who want to help out, but don't know how.
 The [Bevy Game Engine][1] gets a lot of these people, which is great.
 I am an infrequent contributor to bevy and am somewhat active in community discussions, and so I'm occasionally in a position to offer advice to people caught in this situation.
 To make things easier, I thought I'd collect this advice into an article so I can easily link to it.

 If you did get linked here from bevy you should also take a look at the [Contributing Guide][2] (which, incidentally, I helped write).
 If not, the advice I'm going to offer should be generally applicable to most open source projects.